akeneo/pim-api-docs/content/rest-api/resources.md

 ### Reference entity (3.x and EE only)

 Reference entities have been introduced in the PIM in the 3.0 version.
+Note that they are a EE feature, so they are not available in the Community Edition.

+Reference entities are objects that are related to products but have their own attributes and lifecycle.
+A reference entity can be for example the brands, the ranges, the manufacturers, the colors, the materials or the care instructions...
+And so many other entities.

 In the Akeneo UI, you can find the reference entities in the `Entities` menu.
 Below is an example of the `Brand` reference entity with its [records](/documentation/resources.html#reference-entity-record-3x-and-ee-only) in the UI.